FloSchuberth/cSEM/CONTRIBUTING.md

 Exported helper functions should be written as autonomous as possible in a sense that they can be used without having to jump to a mother function in order to allow researchers using the package to use helper function the way the need it.
-Flexibilty will come at the price of code repetition (i.e. most exported helper functions will have to have a `parseModel()` + `processDate()` statement at the beginning) to make them autonomous.
+Flexibility will come at the price of code repetition (i.e. most exported helper functions will have to have a `parseModel()` + `processDate()` statement at the beginning) to make them autonomous.